cato1011/out-app-json-client-js-sample/README.md

     Value the Channel: 62

-## Sample.php explained
+## Sample.js explained

-In the sample.php you find a simple minimal client.
+In the sample.js you find a simple minimal client.
 This client

 * fetches all channels from the App-Box
 * extracts the valueid of the 0th channel